SHAIKHSHAHI/Superstore-Business-Analytics/README.md

 plt.savefig('Customer_Segment.png')
 ```
 ### Interpretation:
-#### - 1.Even though total customers in this 4 years have more from consumer segment it doesnt helped in increasing sales more.
+ - 1.Even though total customers in this 4 years have more from consumer segment it doesnt helped in increasing sales more.
-### - 2.As clearly visible all segment doesnt have much difference in sales performance.
+ - 2.As clearly visible all segment doesnt have much difference in sales performance.
-### - 3.To see why it happened sales performace analysis of Segment yearly was needed to see how each segment performed so far.
+- 3.To see why it happened sales performace analysis of Segment yearly was needed to see how each segment performed so far.
+- 4.In the Year 2014 Home Office has highest sales later declined but even though declined somehow manage to balance according to sales of corporate and consumer in later years which has created greater impact in 4 years.

 ## 📈 Year-wise Customer & Order Analysis
 ```python